 Fix 3 – Shut down unnecessary applications

-While you may not be aware, some applications running in the background consume much of your system resource and render War Thunder in low FPS.
-So, to let your game work without interruption, make sure to close all applications you’re not using before you start a game.
+While you may not be aware, applications running in the background will consume much of your system resource and render War Thunder in low FPS.
+So, to let your game work without interruption, you can close all unneeded applications before you start a game.